-Home to some of the world’s most beloved literary gems, The New York Public Library is one of the largest library systems in the world, with 92 locations throughout New York.
+Home to some of the world’s most beloved literary gems, The New York Public Library is one of the largest library systems in the world, with 92 New York library locations.
 Since its founding in 1895, the library has amassed over 56 million rare items.
 Tours of the iconic branch at 42nd Street and Fifth Avenue, the Stephen A. Schwarzman Building, are free as are tours of the famous Rose Main Reading Room.
 Visitors can sign up for tours of the building in Astor Hall, and the Rose Main Reading Room in McGraw Rotunda.

 Inside The New York Public Library’s Newest Exhibit